Jericho1060/du-storage-monitoring/README.md

 By default, the script is grouping all containers or hub that contains the same items on a single line and add the values.
 See option if you want to disable it.

+By default, the list is sorted by item tier and then by name

 # Installation

 ### required elements